veeresht/CommPy/README.md

 -----
 - Estimate the BER performance of a link model with Monte Carlo simulation.
 - Link model object.
+- Helper function for MIMO Iteration Detection and Decoding scheme.

 FAQs
 ----